jaekookang/useful_bits/Tensorflow/basics/tutorial/2017-03-11_ranks_ranks_types.md

 T is a **Tensor**.
 T is a **2**-dimensional **Tensor**.
 >Why 2-dimensional?
-Simply count the number of brackets from left or right.
+Simply count the number of brackets either from left or right.
 There are two '[' (or two ']') for T.
 >Think about it as a depth (=dimension) of a Tensor.

 **n-dimension** is a basic unit for **Tensor**.